When I first moved to Mexico, I made my friends order for me at restaurants.

 When salespeople tried to switch to English after hearing my accent, I would confidently answer them in Spanish:

 “I speak Spanish, so let’s please use it.
 I’m in your country.
 It’s the least I can do.”
+Speaking with an accent is ok.

 Accents are Beautiful, but We also Want to be Understood When Speaking a Foreign Language.